 You’ve heard the expression “born leader” before.
 Is there such a thing?
 And if being a good manager is due to inborn traits, is there value in all the leadership training programs currently available?
 The truth, as you probably suspected, is a combination of both.
-Here’s a look at some of the inherent qualities that contribute to effective leadership, together with an exploration of the ones that can be taught:
+Here’s a look at some of the inherent qualities that contribute to effective leadership and being a good manager, together with an exploration of the ones that can be taught:

 Inherent leadership qualities